• Art magazine

 2. Data and data management

-The more "more human" the desired result is, the more data and processing performance are required.
+The more “human” the desired result is to be, the more data and processing power are required.

 algorithm

-An algorithm is generally a specific method to solve a problem.
-It consists of individual instructions that are carried out one after the other and convert input data into output data.
-Algorithms are of crucial importance and indispensable in the areas of mathematics, computer science and the digital world.
+An algorithm is generally a specific method for solving a problem.
+It consists of individual instructions that are executed sequentially and transform input data into output data.
+Algorithms are crucial and indispensable in the fields of mathematics, computer science, and the digital world.

-Calculation models and statistical calculations are often used as the basis to quickly process data and numbers in large quantities.
-Algorithms can therefore be seen as a kind of further development of traditional computers that go far beyond the basic addition and subtraction and create and calculate demanding formulas from our everyday life.
+Algorithms often use computational models and statistical calculations as a basis for quickly processing large amounts of data and numbers.
+They can therefore be seen as a kind of evolution of traditional computers, going far beyond basic addition and subtraction to create and calculate sophisticated formulas from our everyday lives.

-As a figure throttle, you can go back with popular traditional arithmetic machines at the beginning of evolution to understand how numbers have an impact on all areas of our lives - from health to school tasks.
-At the same time, this conveys an understanding of the nuances of financial values and statistical data.
-Calculation models can also be implemented in the area of computer science.
+As a numbers enthusiast, you can use popular traditional calculators to go back to the beginning of evolution and understand how numbers influence all areas of our lives – from health to schoolwork.
+This also provides an understanding of the nuances of financial values and statistical data.
+Calculation models can also be implemented in computer science.
 For example, a subnet mask can be calculated .

 The cultural and historical roots of digital media